"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 9:10 - They had tails like scorpions, and there were stings in their tails.
 Their power was to hurt men five months.

-We discovered in Revelation 9:3 and 9:5 that the locusts have the power to sting men like earthly scorpions.
+We discovered in Revelation 9:3-5 that the locusts have the power to sting men like earthly scorpions.
 Just as earthly scorpions sting with their tail, the tormenting locusts deliver their sting with a scorpion-like tail.
 The word translated "stings" is the same word used in the following passage:

 1 Corinthians 15:54-56 - So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: "Death is swallowed up in victory."
 "O death, where is your sting?
 O Hades, where is your victory?"
 The sting of death is sin, and the strength of sin is the law.

 As discussed in Revelation 9:3, the locusts emerging from the smoke of the torment of those in the bottomless pit could be the source of this "sting of death."
-The Greek word for "stings" is also translated "goads" in the following passages:
+The Greek word translated "stings" above is the same word translated "goads" in the following passages:

 Acts 9:4-5 - Then he fell to the ground, and heard a voice saying to him, "Saul, Saul, why are you persecuting Me?"
 And he said, "Who are You, Lord?"
 Then the Lord said, "I am Jesus, whom you are persecuting.
 It is hard for you to kick against the goads."